 - Water bath canner with canning rack

-- Plus basic kitchen supplies: large saucepot, small pot, bowls, towels, knife, and a large spoon.
+- Plus basic kitchen supplies: large saucepot, prep bowls, towels, knife, cutting board, and a large spoon.

-Pop the baking sheets into the preheated oven to roast until the tomatoes burst, about 30-45 minutes.
+Pop the baking sheets into the preheated oven to roast until the tomatoes burst, about 20 to 30 minutes.
 Rotate pans halfway through so everything roasts evenly.

 If you have a Kitchen Aid mixer, there is a fruit and vegetable strainer attachment that makes quick work of separating the skins and seeds from the pulp.

 If you don’t have a food strainer, let the tomatoes cool until you can handle them.
 Remove the peels, cut the tomatoes in half and remove seeds and core.
-Purée the tomatoes, onions, and garlic smooth using a blender, food processor, or hand stick blender.
+Puree the roasted vegetables in batches using a blender, food processor, or hand-held immersion blender.

-Add the tomato purée to a large saucepan, add the chopped basil, and simmer uncovered over medium heat until the sauce has thickened and is reduced by half.
+Add the tomato purée to a large saucepan, add the chopped basil, salt if using, and simmer uncovered over medium heat until the sauce has thickened and is reduced by half.
 Stir occasionally to prevent sticking.

-When pizza time comes around, pop open a jar and spread your homemade roasted Roma pizza sauce on the crust, add plenty of cheese, and your favorite toppings.
-You can also use this sauce on any type of pasta.
+When pizza time comes around, pop open a jar and spread your homemade roasted Roma pizza sauce on the crust, add plenty of cheese, your favorite toppings, and season with black pepper, fresh basil, oregano, parsley, or red pepper flakes.

-This is a tested safe canning recipe from the Ball Blue Book Guide to Preserving.
-Altering the ingredients may make this recipe unsafe for canning.
+Since this is a tested safe canning recipe, altering the ingredients may make this recipe unsafe for canning.
 If you change the ingredients, freeze the sauce instead of canning.
 Just remember to thaw the sauce in the refrigerator the day before homemade pizza night.